Mx-Angel/ConnText-Docs/README.md

 7. [Roadmap](Planning/RoadMap.md)
 8. [Tech Stack](Planning/TechStack.md)

-> Note that a text version of the Feature Tree diagram is available in [Planning/FeatureTreeText](Planning/FeatureTreeText.txt).
+> Note that a text version of the Feature Tree diagram is available at [Planning/FeatureTreeText](Planning/FeatureTreeText.txt).

 # Design
 1. Architecture